katiestar99/ansible/docs/docsite/rst/plugins/strategy.rst

 Plugin list
 -----------

-You can use ``ansible-doc -t strategy -l`` to see the list of available plugins.
+You can use ``assible-doc -t strategy -l`` to see the list of available plugins.
-Use ``ansible-doc -t strategy <plugin name>`` to see plugin-specific specific documentation and examples.
+Use ``assible-doc -t strategy <plugin name>`` to see plugin-specific specific documentation and examples.

 .. seealso::